jsborjesson/jsborjesson.github.io/_posts/2016-03-27-emacs-without-emacs.md

 Vim is a very expressive language for editing text, and many other tools provide Vim-style key bindings to interact with them, although the Emacs-style key bindings are often the default.
+(They are actually from Readline, which uses Emacs-ish bindings, but some of them are different, notably `<C-u>` works differently than in Emacs)

 Most Vim emulators provide very limited and inconsistent behaviour (except for, ironically, [Emacs](https://www.emacswiki.org/emacs/Evil)), but I also find